The Blacklist: Plot

-Original storyline (seasons 1–8)
+Seasons 1–8

-Raymond "Red" Reddington, an ex-US Naval Intelligence officer who had disappeared twenty years earlier to become one of the FBI's Ten Most Wanted Fugitives, surrenders himself to FBI Assistant Director Harold Cooper at the J. Edgar Hoover Building in Washington, D.C..Taken to an FBI "black site", Reddington declares he wishes to help the FBI track down and apprehend the criminals and terrorists he has spent the last twenty years associating with.
+Raymond "Red" Reddington, an ex-US Naval Intelligence officer who disappeared twenty years earlier to become number 4 on the FBI's Ten Most Wanted Fugitives list, surrenders himself to FBI Assistant Director Harold Cooper at the J. Edgar Hoover Building in Washington, D.C.
+Taken to an FBI "black site", Reddington declares he wishes to help the FBI track down and apprehend the criminals and terrorists he has spent the last twenty years associating with.
 They are the individuals who are so dangerous and devious that the United States government is unaware of their very existence.

-He offers Cooper his knowledge and assistance on two conditions: immunity from prosecution and cooperation with FBI criminal profiler Elizabeth Keen, a rookie recently assigned to Cooper.
+He offers Cooper his knowledge and assistance on two conditions: immunity from prosecution and cooperation only with FBI Special Agent Elizabeth "Liz" Keen, a rookie criminal profiler recently assigned to Cooper's task force.
 Keen and Cooper are suspicious of Reddington's interest in her, but he will only say that she is "very special".
-After Cooper tests Reddington's offer in locating and neutralizing a Serbian terrorist in the first episode, Reddington reveals that this man was only the first on the "blacklist" of global criminals that he has compiled over his criminal career and states that he and the FBI have a mutual interest in eliminating them.
+After Cooper tests Reddington's offer in locating and neutralizing Serbian terrorist Ranko Zamani in the first episode, Reddington reveals that this man was only the first on the "blacklist" of global criminals that he has compiled over his criminal career and states that he and the FBI have a mutual interest in eliminating them.

+The COVID-19 pandemic halted filming of the seventh season finale, leaving it incomplete.
+To finish the episode, the creators used graphic novel-style animation to complete key scenes.

-The mysteries of Reddington's and Liz's lives, and his interest in her, are gradually revealed as the series progresses.
-She starts digging into her family past, the question of his real identity and their interconnection, while he desperately tries to hide them at all costs.
-Liz, in the meantime, never stops, as she keeps searching for more people involved in her backstory and the fallout of its events.
-Each season the danger to Liz caused by her recent connection intensifies and Reddington uses Cooper's task force to prevent her future mistakes.
-The storyline ends with season 8, where Liz, unable to withstand the consequences of the rivalry with Red, is murdered by a hitman as a revenge for the crime lord he served to, killed by Red in the same season.
-The explanations regarding Reddington's identity and the reason for his interference in Elizabeth's life were never given.
+The mysteries of Reddington's and Liz's lives, and his interest in her, are an ongoing theme as the series progresses.
+She digs into her family's past, the question of his real identity and their connection, while he desperately tries to hide them.
+Each season, the danger to Liz caused by his reemergence intensifies, and Reddington uses Cooper's task force to protect her.
+The storyline ends with season 8, when Liz is murdered by a hitman seeking revenge for Red's killing a crime lord at the end of the season.
+The explanation of Reddington's identity and his interference in Elizabeth's life are never given.